 Those choosing to pursue this major through Computer Science in the College of Arts and Sciences must meet the college’s requirement for proficiency in a foreign language through the intermediate (2220 or equivalent) level or sign language through the advanced (2614 or equivalent) level.
 Those choosing to graduate through Criminology and Criminal Justice do not need a foreign language.

 Continuation/graduation requirements in the College of Criminology and Criminal Justice

-Students electing to pursue this major through the College of Criminology and Criminal Justice who earn more than four grades below C- in Computer Criminology coursework and/or prerequisites, whether taken at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue or graduate in this major.
+Students electing to pursue this major through the College of Criminology and Criminal Justice who earn more than four grades below C- in Cyber Criminology coursework and/or prerequisites, whether taken at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue or graduate in this major.

 Major Program of Studies at FSU: 52 hours

 COP 3014 (3) Programming I

 COP 3353 (1) Introduction to UNIX

 COP 3330 (3) Object Oriented Programming